mzxio/red/transcription/the story/book one/Listening to the signals.md

 What order do they go in?
 Later transmissions don’t always supersede earlier ones.
 Do you know when they were originally sent?
 Low long were they in transit, and from where?

-`NOT LIKE I KNOW, I'M JUST THE RECEIVER`
+`I DON'T KNOW, I'M JUST THE RECEIVER`

 The messages come and go.
 Whatever you get from me won’t be as clear and precise as what I got from the deep.
 I hear a signal, I try to write it down.
 I know my transcription is faulty.
 Easy to get distracted.